Woman gives birth at the Florida State Fair with the help of deputies

-Deputies found a soft piece of ground and layed mom down.
+Deputies found a soft piece of ground and laid the woman down.
 Other deputies and vendors held up a tarp to give her privacy from the public.
-She delivered in the middle of hundreds of people behind a wine tent and extremely popular BBQ stand selling jumbo turkey legs.

-"With the assistance of her husband, I pointed to him and I said 'do me a favor, please.
-Those are her pants — can you do me a favor and take them off.
-I am not going to do that that’s your wife, take off those pants right now that is your baby let’s try to get that baby out right now.'"

-After safely removing her pants deputies noticed the baby was already half way out.
-It didn't take long for the baby girl to make her way into the world.
+After safely removing the mother's pants deputies noticed the baby was already half way out.
+It didn't take long for the baby girl to make her way into the world — right behind a wine tent and a stand selling turkey legs.

 "I put on some gloves and baby came right on out," Echenique said.